-Results 1–10 of 16 for "Review"X related to "Awards and funding opportunities" Refine Your Search Refine Your Search TopicTherapy (7)Children (2)Parenting (2)Sexuality (2)Trauma (2) 3 more... [+] Bullying (1)Death & dying (1)Teens (1)Hide detailsDocument TypeReviewXYear2012 (1)2011 (1)Author/ContributorStafford, Mark (3)Basseches, Harriet (2)Rothschild, Louis (2)Stafford, Mark (2)Ainslie, Ricardo (1) 20 more... [+] Corn, Andrea (1)DeMattos, Susan (1)Devinney, Helen (1)Eigen, Michael (1)Eisold, Barbara (1)Hartman, Stephen (1)Hegeman, Elizabeth (1)Helm, Fonya Lord (1)Himes, Mavis (1)Knowlton, Kathy (1)Naso, Ronald C. (1)Pharis, Mary E. (1)Rebeta, James L. (1)Ruth, Richard (1)Schulman, Martin A. (1)Tabin, Johanna Krout (1)Hide details Results 1–10 of 16 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Torment Me, But Don't Abandon Me: Psychoanalysis of the Severe Neuroses in a New Key (Book Review)Harriet Basseches' review of Leon Wurmser's book.
-At the core of the work, for Wurmser, is analysis of superego conflicts, both intrasystemic and intersystemic, in both structures and functions.Review 2.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 3.Freud’s Mexico: Into the Wilds of Psychoanalysis (Book Review)This reveals Freud's previously undisclosed connections to a culture and a psychoanalytic tradition not often associated with him.Review 6.Good Goodbyes: Knowing How to End in Psychotherapy and Psychoanalysis (Book Review)The Novicks propose a new model of termination, based on their evolving ideas about the development of two systems of self-regulation.
+Results 1–10 of 16 for "Review"X related to "Awards and funding opportunities" Refine Your Search Refine Your Search TopicTherapy (4)Parenting (2)Aging (1)Children (1)Death & dying (1) 3 more... [+] Disability (1)Race (1)Trauma (1)Hide detailsDocument TypeReviewXYear2012 (1)2011 (1)Author/ContributorStafford, Mark (3)Basseches, Harriet (1)Corn, Andrea (1)Harris, Judith (1)Helm, Fonya Lord (1) 7 more... [+] Kimmel, Douglas (1)Knowlton, Kathy (1)Molina, Yamile (1)Naso, Ronald C. (1)Rebeta, James L. (1)Schulman, Martin A. (1)Tabin, Johanna Krout (1)Hide details Results 1–10 of 16 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review 2.Multiple Minority Identities: Applications for Practice, Research, and Training (Book Review)This book emphasizes the need to address unique experiences of individuals with multiple stigmatized identities, including experiences of discrimination within their own communities.Review 3.Torment Me, But Don't Abandon Me: Psychoanalysis of the Severe Neuroses in a New Key (Book Review)Harriet Basseches' review of Leon Wurmser's book.
+At the core of the work, for Wurmser, is analysis of superego conflicts, both intrasystemic and intersystemic, in both structures and functions.Review 4.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 5.Freud’s Mexico: Into the Wilds of Psychoanalysis (Book Review)This reveals Freud's previously undisclosed connections to a culture and a psychoanalytic tradition not often associated with him.Review 6.Good Goodbyes: Knowing How to End in Psychotherapy and Psychoanalysis (Book Review)The Novicks propose a new model of termination, based on their evolving ideas about the development of two systems of self-regulation.
 Their “two-system model” of development describes two possible ways of responding to feelings of helplessness.Review 7.Psychoanalysis: Education, Research, Science, and Profession (Book Review)Review by Martin Schulman of Robert Wallerstein's book.
 A book comprised of eleven of Wallerstein's papers that date from the mid-1970s the mid-1990s.
-They focus on two aspects of psychoanalytic inquiry: psychoanalytic education and research, and psychoanalysis as science and profession.Review 8.Lying, Cheating, and Carrying On Developmental, Clinical, and Sociocultural Aspects of Dishonesty and Deceit (Book Review)Ronald C. Naso reviews the book "Lying, Cheating, and Carrying On Developmental, Clinical, and Sociocultural Aspects of Dishonesty and Deceit" by Salman Akhtar and Henri Parens.Review (January 2011)9.Group Treatment of Adolescents in Context: Outpatient, Inpatient, And School (Book Review)This book described as being down-to-earth and user friendly for both the analyst and non-analyst, acknowledges the sad reality that most outpatient treatment centers have undergone significant internal changes as financial reimbursements have superceded patient needs.Review 10.Restoring Psychotherapy as the First Line Intervention in Behavioral Care (Book Review)Multidisciplinary Healthcare Reform: Will Patients Be Left Behind?Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 16 for "Review"X related to "Awards and funding opportunities"
+They focus on two aspects of psychoanalytic inquiry: psychoanalytic education and research, and psychoanalysis as science and profession.Review 8.Lying, Cheating, and Carrying On Developmental, Clinical, and Sociocultural Aspects of Dishonesty and Deceit (Book Review)Ronald C. Naso reviews the book "Lying, Cheating, and Carrying On Developmental, Clinical, and Sociocultural Aspects of Dishonesty and Deceit" by Salman Akhtar and Henri Parens.Review (January 2011)9.Group Treatment of Adolescents in Context: Outpatient, Inpatient, And School (Book Review)This book described as being down-to-earth and user friendly for both the analyst and non-analyst, acknowledges the sad reality that most outpatient treatment centers have undergone significant internal changes as financial reimbursements have superceded patient needs.Review 10.Traumatic Bereavement, Attachment, and Thoughts on Prevention (Book Review)Barbara Gerson reviews a book edited by Beatrice Beebe, Phyllis Cohen, Mark Sossin, and Sara Markese that explores the selective prevention program known as the Project for Mothers, Infants, and Young Children of September 11, 2001.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 16 for "Review"X related to "Awards and funding opportunities"